U.N. renews appeal for humanitarian funds as needs grow

-GENEVA Only a quarter of the $23.5 billion needed for humanitarian assistance programmes worldwide this year has been received, the United Nations said on Wednesday in a fresh appeal to donors.
+GENEVA (Reuters) - Only a quarter of the $23.5 billion needed for humanitarian assistance programmes worldwide this year has been received, the United Nations said on Wednesday in a fresh appeal to donors.

 The world body is providing life-saving aid to civilians caught up in conflicts across the Middle East and Africa as well as to 20 million people facing famine in Nigeria, Somalia, South Sudan and Yemen.